Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 By enabling Google Analytics’ search tracking you get to know what your visitors are doing with the search bar.
 As a result, you can effectively shape the on-site experience for your visitors.

 With this, we come to the end of our article.

-The WordPress search system might seem to be a simple configuration but play a very important role in making the content accessible to the users.
-It helps the visitors in navigating through dozens of pages using a simple function.
+The WordPress search system might seem to be a simple configuration but plays a vital role in making the content accessible to the users.
+It helps visitors in navigating through dozens of pages using a simple function.

 By doing it right you get to reap the following benefits:

 - Increase the visibility of your content substantially.